Peter Bates > Development work in Africa

 Sierra Leone

 In January 2015, my friend Ian moved to Sierra Leone at his own expense to work with some of the poorest people living in the Freetown area.
 He was soon followed there by his wife Heather.
-Sierra Leone is recovering from civil war and Ebola, but still lies towards the bottom of the international list of social progress indicators and there is clear evidence that children with disabilities can have a hard time.
+Sierra Leone is recovering from civil war and Ebola, but still lies low in the international list of social progress indicators and there is clear evidence that children with disabilities can have a hard time.

 Ian and Heather (pictured) have created a building company that carries out construction projects for charitable and community organisations whilst providing on-the-job training for local labourers and skilled craftsmen.
 Projects to date have included negotiating purchase of a 20 acre site for a slum relocation programme run by Home Leone, construction of a play area for disabled children for Leonard Cheshire Disability, a computer training unit for Lifeline, an incinerator, perimeter wall and storage unit for Waterloo Hospital, and a roof for a child and maternal health service.
 Heather also does project management and finance work.